How to Get Tickets To The Uffizi Gallery

 Free visits are available to anyone who is under 18 years old, but proof of ID is required.
 Children under 12 years of age must be accompanied by an adult.
 Free visits are also available to disabled persons and a companion.
 The €4 online booking fee applies also to free visits.

 The gallery is open from Tuesday to Sunday.
-The doors open each morning at 8:15 and close at 6:30 in the evening.
+Uffizi Gallery hours are from 8:15 am to 6:30 pm.
 The ticket office closes at 5:30 pm.
 The Uffizi Gallery is closed on Mondays and on December 25th.

 Tickets to the Uffizi Gallery